Québec Capitales: Fan base

 The price of a Capitales home game ticket is the lowest amongst any team in the FL.
 Stade Canac holds 4,297 seats for Caps games, with 3,500 reserved for season ticket holders.
 Because of the demand for season tickets, their sale is limited to the 2,300 people on the waiting list.
 As of August 2024, Caps' season tickets saw a renewal rate of 99.5 percent, a rate that would require more than 250 years to clear the existing waiting list.
 As of 2025, the Caps came first in ticket affordability in the league.

-Caps fans are known for their dedicated support and notable loyalty to the team despite their performance.
-They are considered to have the loudest and largest fan base in the FL.
+Capitales fans are known for their dedicated support and loyalty to the team despite their performance.
+They are considered to have one of the loudest and largest fan bases in the FL.

 Despite their loyalty, there have been several instances where the fanbase voiced their displeasure with the club.
 In the 2019 season, fans threw Caps jerseys onto the field to show their disapproval of the team's poor performances during the 2019 season, when they were ranked last in the Can-Am League for the entire season.
 Similarly, during the early season of the 2019, which overlaps with the playoffs of the Quebec Major Junior Hockey League's Quebec Remparts, fans were heard sarcastically chanting "Let's go Remparts!" and clapping alongside the chant as a sign of their farcical shift in priority from an under-performing team to the more successful playoff-bound 2019 Quebec Remparts season.

 In addition to Quebec City, many fans live throughout the province of Quebec and Ontario, including the Ottawa Valley and Gatineau, Greater Montreal, and the Mauricie.
 As a result, Caps' away games at the Ottawa Stadium in Ottawa, and Stade Quillorama in Trois-Rivières host a more shared crowd.
 This is due in part to the Caps fans in those areas, and those cities' proximity to the Quebec City metropolitan area.